Learn more about

 The most common complication that results after the brachioplasty is an incision scar on the inside of the upper arm area, which is often hidden under clothing but can be noticeable in certain outfits.
 As with any surgery that requires an incision, there is a risk of infection, which can make scarring worse.

 Rarely, some patients experience contour defects, blood or fluid collection, or other complications during the healing process.
-As an Orange County board-certified plastic surgeon Dr. Cruise has years of experience and knowledge that help him prevent these occasional complications.
-Dr. Cruise also provides all patients with instructions on how to prevent and recognize healing complications.
+As an Orange County board-certified plastic surgeon Joseph T Cruise, MD has years of experience and knowledge that help him prevent these occasional complications.
+Joseph T Cruise, MD also provides all patients with instructions on how to prevent and recognize healing complications.
 If you have concerns about these or any other risks of arm lift surgery, please discuss your questions in person with a member of the Cruise Plastic Surgery staff at your consultation.

 People who have a significant amount of loose skin on their upper arm, without a great deal of subcutaneous fat, are the best candidates for arm lift surgery.
 Often, these are patients who have recently lost a large amount of weight and their skin has not shrunk down to their new, smaller size.
 Other arm lift patients are people whose skin has been affected by aging, and over time they have developed sagging upper arms with skin that hangs from the underlying muscle and fat structures.